aamrlyman/CibusPlanning-Frontend/README.md

 I am using github workflows view AWS Amplify to automatically build and deploy the app whenever there is a change made to the `main` branch.

 ## Project Status
 This project is feature complete and in current use by my wife and me.
-There are many things I hope to add as time goes on.
+There are many things I hope to add as time goes on such as mobile friendly interface, chatGPT, "like" and search options for meals and more.
 I am currently working on integrating chatGPT to take in user meal suggestions and output a recipe that the user can then save and edit for their own use.

+Thanks taking the time to check out my project 😊.